 Likens’s remains were found in early July in a lake in Clark, Pa., in the northwestern part of the state.
 She was last seen alive in person June 22.
 DaShawn Watkins, 29, is charged with murder in the first degree, aggravated assault – attempts to cause serious bodily injury or causes injury with extreme indifference, abuse of a corpse, and tampering with/fabricating physical evidence.
 He has pleaded not guilty.
 He is jailed in Mercer County, Pa., and is set to go on trial next year.

 Pennsylvania is one of 13 states that have a hate crimes law but do not cover crimes based on sexual orientation or gender identity, according to the Movement Advancement Project.
-Eleven have laws that include sexual orientation but not gender identity, and four have no hate crimes law at all.
-Hate crime laws often allow for enhanced sentencing of those convicted of the underlying crime.
+Eleven have laws that include sexual orientation but not gender identity, and four have no hate-crimes law at all.
+Hate-crime laws often allow for enhanced sentencing of those convicted of the underlying crime.

 Federal law — the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act of 2009, signed into law by President Barack Obama — covers sexual orientation and gender identity, but not all crimes can be prosecuted at the federal level.

-State Rep. Dan Frankel of Pittsburgh, a Democrat, has introduced LGBTQ-inclusive hate-crimes legislation in the past and plans to reintroduce it in the new session, he told TV station WPXI.
+State Rep. Dan Frankel of Pittsburgh, a Democrat, has introduced LGBTQ-inclusive hate-crimes legislation in the past and plans to reintroduce it in the new session, he told WPXI.
 “Trans women continue to suffer as victims of violence, but Pennsylvania doesn’t even acknowledge that crimes motivated by anti-LGBTQ+ bias exist.
 Today, I am thinking of all the people who love and miss Amariey and Pauly, and I renew my promise to them that I will keep up the fight in Harrisburg to pass my bills to track, prevent and address hate crimes,” he said Wednesday.

 Amariey is Amariey Lei (some sources give her name as Amarey Lej), a 21-year-old Black trans woman who was shot and killed in Wilkinsburg, a community near Pittsburgh, on January 1, 2022.
 At the vigil, speakers called for further action on her case as well.
 The Allegheny County police have been investigating, but no charges have been brought.
+They ask that anyone with information contact their tip line, (833) ALL-TIPS.